zappala/cedarhills-blog/content/candidate-questions.md

 **Chris Fowler**: I have coached Cedar Hills tot soccer for 4 years.
   I am a watch dog at Cedar Ridge Elementary.
 I have also had the opportunity to be a Scout Master for nearly 4 years.

+**Ben Bailey**: I have served the city as a volunteer firefighter beginning in 2000.
+Over the years I have been asked to find outside funding options that will help alleviate the costs of public safety.
+  To date I have brought in $1.2 million to the fire department of which $0 needs to be repaid.
+I currently serve as a Battalion Chief and the Fire Marshal.
+My main responsibilities are to keep our citizens safe and to quickly & efficiently mitigate fire and medical emergencies.

 ## Question 3